Michael's Electric Company, Inc.

 Another consideration you must make when it comes to an electrical wiring upgrade is your homeowner’s insurance policy.
 Many tri-state insurance agencies will refuse to issue policies to homeowners living in houses with an excessive amount of knob and tube wiring, including the basement ceiling.
 Other insurance companies may even refuse to issue homeowners a policy unless the entire wiring system is replaced to completely eliminate knob and tube wiring.
 In older homes, many times there is knob and tube wiring in the attic.
-Many homeowners will blow in insulation very thick over these conductors, the insulation value of these cloth covered copper wires is tremendously degraded when covered with installation any knob and tube in the attic must be removed with blown in insulation.
+Many homeowners will blow in insulation very thick over these conductors, the insulation value of these cloth covered copper wires is tremendously degraded when covered with installation any knob and tube in the attic must be removed before blown in insulation is installed.

 Michael’s Electric Company, Inc. Services:

 Our electricians specialize in wiring replacement in older homes with years of specialized experience that allows us to offer homeowners comprehensive knowledge and stellar workmanship in regards to electrical rewiring.
 The goal at Michael’s Electric Company, Inc. is to increase the safety of your family by rewiring your home in a manner that is most convenient to you.
 This means rewiring using minimal holes in your home by fishing wire through small holes in various walls followed by wall patching so that your home looks as good as new after your rewiring needs are completed.
 Electricians at Michael’s Electric Company, Inc. will not make repairs or replacements that are not needed, saving you time, hassle and money.